 Home to a collision of cultures, you can eat roti for breakfast and feast on fragrant curries for dinner; admire mosques in the morning and temples in the afternoon; and visit remote villages as well as towering skyscrapers – it’s all possible in Malaysia.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Travelling with Intrepid is a little bit different.
-We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.
+Traveling with Intrepid is a little bit different.
+We endeavour to provide travelers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 Most nationalities do not need visas to visit Malaysia as a tourist for up to three months.
 Please check with your relevant Malaysian embassy or consulate.

 Tipping isn’t expected in Malaysia.
 Some restaurants include a 10% service fee in bills.
 Feel free to leave a tip at restaurants or with taxi drivers if you’re feeling generous – it will be appreciated.

 The internet is easy to access in Malaysia’s large cities, with internet cafes and WiFi hot spots quite common, especially in tourist spots, hotels and hostels.
 Regional areas and rural communities might have little to no internet access, so be aware of this before heading out of the city.

 Mobile phone coverage is excellent in Malaysia’s large cities; however, it may be patchy in regional areas.
 Ensure you have global roaming activated on your phone before leaving home.